osm-search/Nominatim/docs/admin/Advanced-Installations.md

     of a full database.

 Next install Nominatim on the target machine by following the standard installation instructions.
-Again, make sure to use the same version as the source machine.
+Again, make sure to use the same version as the source machine and ensure the target machine has equal system requirements than the local source system.
+As `pg_restore` is running actual SQL commands, you need identical hardware settings at this step in order to build all indexes correctly.

 Create a project directory on your destination machine and set up the `.env` file to match the configuration on the source machine.
 Finally run